Competition, Innovation, and Evolution.

 Stochastic processes, mathematical biology, evolutionary theory (especially the levels of selection problem), community assembly, co-evolution and the evolution of virulence.
-My favorite study systems are the human microbiome, human financial markets, social media, and more.
+My favorite study systems are the microbial jungles of the human microbiome, the investment jungles of human financial markets, and the linguistic jungles of social media.

 Community Assembly & Stochasticity